lkslts64/lkslts64.github.io/content/about.md

 # Welcome to my blog!

 I am a software engineer from Greece interested in large scale distributed and concurrent systems.
-I also love Go which is best suited for the implementation of those systems.
-Aside from engineering, I like playing board games, listening to electronic music and watching alternative movies.
+I also love Go which is suited for the implementation of those systems.
+Aside from engineering, I like playing board games, listening to electronic music and watching alternative/indie movies.